Doane-CCLA/docs/learning-linux/essential-commands.md

 - Linux does not require filename extensions such as `.doc`, `.exe`, and `.abc`.
 The `.` extension is simply part of the filename.
 Sometimes data files are named with extensions (.hdf, .cdf, .tar) for human readability, though this is optional.

-- A file named with `.` at the beginning will be considered a hidden file.
+- A file with `.` at the beginning will be considered a hidden file.

 - You can use the `<TAB>` key to autocomplete commands, paths, and environment variables.
 For example, you can type `cal` on your terminal followed by `<TAB>` to test this.
 If there is more than one option for the autocomplete to choose from, pressing `<TAB>` _twice_ will provide a list of all possible options based on what you have typed.